nidhalBougatf/MicroEcommerce-Demo-Spring/README.md

 Spring Boot project created to present the fundamentals of microservice architecture, by implementing a simple product management services.

 Note:
-- For further details, comments explaining the annotations and other information, can  be found in different places in the code.
+- For further details, comments explaining the annotations and other information, could be found in different places in the code.
 - Different versions of the project were provided to simplify the coding steps.

 # V1.0